specfocus/focus.js/src/js/components/FormField/README.md

 **component**

 The component to insert in the FormField.
-Grommet will add update the
+Focus will add update the
       form values when this field changes.
 Any additional properties (such as initial value) you pass to FormField will be forwarded to this component.
 The component may be custom as long it supports the properties